 How do you sell to your clients?
 Are you selling to them in the method they prefer?

-Distribution channels are the way B2B firms sell services to their clients.
-You can evaluate a new distribution channel or improve your marketing at any time.
-It’s especially important to think about distribution when you’re going after a new client geography or industry segment, releasing a new product/service, or looking for ways to aggressively grow your business.
+Distribution channels are the way you sell your services to your clients.
+You can evaluate a new distribution channel or improve them at any time.
+It’s especially important to think about the way you distribute when you’re going after a new client geography or industry segment, releasing a new product/service, or looking for ways to aggressively grow your business.

 B2B Professional Service Distribution Channels Include:

 - Sales/Business Development Team: Your firm’s sales team you employ that specialize in different products/services or client segments.

 - Direct/Internet: Selling through your own website.

 - Own Partners/Executives: Your firm’s own partners and/or executives are responsible for selling and bringing in new clients.

 - Outside Consultant: An outside consultant develops relationships with your targets and they may recommend your firm’s services or simply deliver the solution for the client.